iwgb/roo-invoice-parser/README.md

 We're always expanding the markets the parser works in.
 If you'd like to add support for a new market, raise a PR and we'll get in touch so you can securely provide us with your test data.

 ## Licensing
 You're free to use this software for your own non-commercial purposes, as a member of the rider community or otherwise.
+If you share the work, you must do so in the same manner, give appropriate credit and indicate your changes (if any).
 For more details, see the license in LICENSE.

+>This summary is not a license and has no legal value.
+You should carefully review all of the terms and conditions of the actual license before using the licensed material.

+If this doesn't suit your requirements, get in touch with us.